stdarg/fuzelog/README.md

      [2013-02-22 14:58:23.063] [ERROR] fuzelog - oh no, failed to send mail to Edmond.

- fuzelog accepts a function and will only call that function if the appropriate log level exists.
+ fuzelog also accepts a function and will only call that function if the appropriate log level exists.

     var Log = require('fuzelog');
     var log = new Log();

     function logFunc() {
-        return sprintf('%s facility reports %d %s.', 'The fuzelog', 67, 'ducks');
+        // fuzelog uses sprintf.js which places sprintf and printf into the global scope return sprintf('%s facility reports %d %s.', 'The fuzelog', 67, 'ducks');
     };